 Artist and Designer

-Artist, designer, founder of NY based brand EMME.
-Leading the charge to embrace art and design as one and weaving it into her brand story, EMME is built on the backbone of expression, art and culture.
-Her colorful work is known to reflect her Indigenous heritage stemming from The Coast Salish Territory, Puyallup tribe.
-Emmerich has cultivated a loyal following and successful path as a truly unique contemporary fashion designer and artist with a strong focus in social justice, speaking out about industry responsibility and accountability.
+Artist, Designer and Founder, EMME (2009).
+EMME is a New York based clothing and accessory brand, built on the backbone of expression, art and culture.
+Emmerich’s colourful work is known to reflect her Indigenous heritage stemming from The Coast Salish Territory, Puyallup tribe.
+She has cultivated a loyal following and successful path as a truly unique contemporary fashion designer and artist with a strong focus on social justice, while speaking out about industry responsibility and accountability.

 ”We live in a capitalistic society that profits off consumers lack of education.
 “Ignorance” is the true luxury in this industry when the only real trend is greed.
 We have to keep our ethics, morals and commitments at the forefront of our business: it’s not just marketing and profitability.”

-Co-Founder, Extinction Rebellion (2019) and a full-time activist and campaigner.
+Activist, Campaigner and Co-Founder, Extinction Rebellion (2019).
 As one of the founders of Extinction Rebellion, Farrell helps coordinate a mass movement of people using non-violent direct-action methods.
 The organisation is present in over 70 countries, with the target of achieving net-zero carbon emissions and reversing biodiversity loss by 2025.
-Has a background in the UK fashion industry, as well as in fashion, ethics and sustainability education.
-Devoting her creativity, energy, and occasionally her personal liberty, to fight against climate collapse and the wider environmental crisis.
+Farrell has a background in the UK fashion industry, as well as in ethics, sustainability and fashion education.
+She is devoting her creativity, energy, and occasionally her personal liberty, to fight against climate collapse and the wider environmental crisis.

 Professor of Sustainability, Design and Fashion